- Message from Co-directors

-We have chosen four areas of particular focus —sustainability and the environment; international development; public and nonprofit management; and social entrepreneurship— to reflect our particular strengths and student interests.
+These four areas—sustainability and the environment; international development; public and nonprofit management; and social entrepreneurship—reflect our particular strengths and student interests.
 Overall, our goal is to be the pre-eminent generator of leadership—both people and ideas—in the world of social enterprise.
-We believe we’re already well on our way to getting there.

 A decade ago, social enterprise was a small collection of like-minded students who felt largely limited to a limited range of courses and extra-curricular activities to satisfy their interests.
 Today, we represent a dominant force within the School.
 There are over a dozen course offerings focused directly on social enterprise, and a wide range of extracurricular opportunities that satisfy the many interests that students wish to pursue.
 Over 600 students are involved in our clubs, and a rapidly growing number of prospective students identify social enterprise as one of their primary interests.

 We have traditionally been student-oriented in our efforts, and our program remains first and foremost focused on developing the next generation of social enterprise leaders.
-We now have a full menu of opportunities that prospective students have come to expect from a flagship program in social enterprise: our summer internship and loan assistance programs support students working with organizations in the United States and abroad; a student-run investment fund, Microlumbia, sends students around the world to evaluate and invest in microfinance institutions; consulting programs send students from Harlem to Haiti to provide guidance and advice to nonprofits and budding social entrepreneurs; and our nonprofit board leadership program connects students to board mentors at nonprofits from Literacy Inc. to Carnegie Hall.
+We now have a full menu of opportunities that prospective students have come to expect from a flagship program in social enterprise: our summer internship and loan assistance programs support students working with organizations in the United States and abroad; the Tamer Fund for Social Ventures provides seed grants for Columbia-affiliated social venture start-ups; a student-run investment fund, Microlumbia, sends students around the world to evaluate and invest in microfinance institutions; consulting programs send students from Harlem to Haiti to provide guidance and advice to nonprofits and budding social entrepreneurs; and our nonprofit board leadership program connects students to board mentors at nonprofits from Literacy Inc. to Carnegie Hall.

 From Research to Practice in Social Enterprise